 By David Horta

-This text is an excerpt from the book I am not a pure man, a monograph on Pedro Pablo Oliva’s Art (work in progress).
+This text is an excerpt from I am not a pure man, unpublished monograph on Pedro Pablo Oliva’s work (work in progress).
 All rights reserved.